 The uudemon.poll shell script is used in conjunction with the Poll file, the uudemon.hour shell script, and the /usr/spool/cron/crontabs/uucp file to initiate calls to remote systems.
-The uudemon.poll shell script polls the systems listed in the Poll file, /usr/lib/uucp/Poll.
+The uudemon.poll shell script polls the systems listed in the /usr/lib/uucp/Poll file.
 In addition, it creates command files for the systems listed in the Poll file.

-The time at which you run uudemon.poll depends on the time at which you run uudemon.hour.
+The time at which you run the uudemon.poll script depends on the time at which you run the uudemon.hour script.
 You generally schedule the polling shell script to run before the hourly script.
-This schedule enables uudemon.poll to create any required command files before the cron daemon runs uudemon.hour.
+This schedule enables the uudemon.poll script to create any required command files before the cron daemon runs the uudemon.hour script.

-Although uudemon.poll is not enabled when uucp is installed, you can enable it by doing the following:
+Although the uudemon.poll script is not enabled when UUCP is installed, you can enable it by doing the following: